-The following is a summary of the 2021 Performance Measurement Report.
+The following is a summary of the 2022 Performance Measurement Report.

 Product Quality - The District continues to meet or exceed regulatory compliance requirements within the Collection System.
 Significant changes and additions, in 2010, 2011, 2014 and again in 2019, to the Preventative Maintenance program has produced excellent results.
 The establishment of productivity goals, root foaming, basin to basin cleaning, scheduling of High Frequency cleaning including placing all small pipes on a 12-15 month schedule as well as patching and repairing of pipe defects have resulted in a great reduction of Sanitary Sewer Overflows.
 The District had zero SSO's in 2020 and four in 2021, two of the SSO's were caused by outside influence and contractors.
 Both the number and volume of spills are significantly below the State and Regional average.
-The number of plugged main lines are down from 81 in 2011 to only 16 in 2021.
+The number of plugged main lines are down from 81 in 2011 to only 8 in 2022.

-Customer Service -2021 data on response times to calls for service continues to improve.
+Customer Service -2022 data on response times to calls for service continues to improve.
 The Project Management staff continues to maintain its performance goal to plan review on-time, 95% of the time by achieving 100% for the third year in a row.

 Employee and Leadership Development - There was higher than usual turnover due to retirements in 2017, causing a spike in experience turnover.
 Employee survey responses indicate that there is no strong indication of unhappiness nor a desire to seek employment elsewhere.
 The measures on training indicate there is steady improvement in some training categories.
 In 2015 the District developed a Succession Plan for key positions, and will continue to work on a Succession Plan for other positions.
 Though not due to retirements, in 2016 the District experienced a turnover of 3 of the maintenance staff.
 Two were maintenance technicians and one was a field supervisor (lead worker).
 One individual left to become a union business representative, one left to "get out of California" and the last one left to further his education and start a new and different career path.
 In 2020 five employees were promoted including the District Manager and Operations Superintendent.
-In 2021, maintenance workers promoted to pump maintenance mechanic and CCTV technician.
+In 2022, a maintenance worker was promoted to pump maintenance mechanic.
+In addition pump maintenance mechanic was promoted to Field Supervisor and a new Utility Worker position was created and filled.

 Resource Optimization - Staff is constantly looking for ways to increase its buying power, save the District money, and maximize its manpower.
 Staff implemented a rescheduling of sewer main cleaning cycles to minimize travel time and save man-hours; these man-hours were then used to clean other sewer lines elsewhere in the system.
 Staff developed ways to use chemicals for odor control at pump stations rather than installing expensive infrastructure.
 Additionally, staff implemented the practice of purchasing fleet vehicles on state bid lists, and using Co-Op purchasing agreements for purchasing equipment, saving the District tens of thousands of dollars each year.
-Finally, the implementation of cured-in-place pipe not only increased production but resulted in an increase in net value of District resources.
-The net value of pipe patching after deducting labor and materials is \$296,000/year to the District.

-Financial Viability -The ratio of revenue to expenditures increased in the prior year, back to former levels.
-In the prior two years funds were used to pay off debt for SVCW.
-The positive ratio indicated funds are collected for capital.
+Financial Viability -The ratio of revenue to expenditures was flat between FY 2020-21 and FY 2021-22.
+The positive ratio indicates funds collected for capital.
 The ratio of capital expenditures and the debt service coverage ratio is sustainable.
 The District maintains appropriate policies and internal controls.
 Sewer service charges are evaluated regularly for the ability to cover life-cycle cost of service and capital funding options.
 The District's reserves are maintained to provide stable rates.